icps86/Functions/Readme.md

-Instructions to install costume functions into your environment:
+These functions can be sourced directly from Github into your environment using the following code:

 ```{r}
 #First, create a simple function that can import other functions from Github